 | \(\cos 45° = \dfrac{1}{\sqrt{2}} = \dfrac{\sqrt{2}}{2}\) | \(\sin 45° = \dfrac{1}{\sqrt{2}} = \dfrac{\sqrt{2}}{2}\) | \(\tan 45° = 1\) |

-What are the coordinates of the pink point and the gradient of the pink radius?
+In this diagram, what are the coordinates of the pink point and the gradient of the pink radius?

 Putting what they have just done into the context of a unit circle is the first step towards generalising the trigonometric ratios in right-angled triangles to circular functions of any real number (whether or not that number corresponds to an angle).
 It might take a while before your students figure out that they are dealing with exactly the same problem as before, but they will, if given the time, the space, the encouragement, and the confidence to do so.